Rezve/hello/ai/agent-scratch/readme.md

     When the page is loaded, find the dom selector of 'More information...' link.
     Once you found the link, click on it.
     After clicking on the link take a screenshot.
-    When all done call tool to close the browser
+    When all done, close the browser
     ```

 2. **Expected Output:**
     - **Files generated:**
       - `screenshot_1738522333088.png` (screenshot taken after the page loads)
-      - `after_click_1738522326511.png` (screenshot taken after clicking the link)

 ---